Letter To Our Elders Regarding Calvinism Growing In Our Church

 The first thing you should really be asking yourself is "What if she's right?
 What if Calvinism is wrong?
 What is the Truth?"
 And then take off the Calvinist glasses and spend a lot of time with the Bible, before the Lord, asking God to show You His Truth, telling Him that You want to know the truth, even if it means He has to show you that you've been wrong this whole time.
 Read my posts on it.
 And see what God says and what you learn.
 I'm not asking you to buy into my interpretation of the Word; I am asking you to read the Bible plainly, for yourself, as it is written, without Calvinistic reinterpretations tainting your understanding of it.
 Let God's Word speak for itself, and see what you learn.

-If you are so sure about your Calvinism, then how about taking my challenge:
+(If you are so sure about your Calvinism, then how about taking my challenge in this post: "Defend Your Calvinism" Challenge.)

 And fyi, I have a couple questions for the elders at the end of this post, after the letter.]